sigmer/portaldocs/portal-sdk/generated/top-extensions-browse.md

              * The interface for command.
              */
             export type Command = OpenBladeCommand | MenuCommand;

             /**
-             * The interface for ARM command definition.
-             */
-            export interface ArmCommandDefinition {
-                /**
-                 * Http method POST/DELETE/PATCH etc. By default POST will be used.
-                 */
-                readonly httpMethodType?: string;

-                /**
-                 * ARM uri for the command operation.
-                 * Uri should be a relative uri with the fixed format - {resourceid}/optionalOperationName?api-version.
-                 * Example: "{resourceid}?api-version=2018-09-01-preview
-                 */
-                readonly uri: string;

-                /**
-                 * ARM command operation can be long running operation. asyncOperation property specifies how to poll the status for completion of long running operation.
-                 */
-                readonly asyncOperation?: AsyncOperationOptions;
-            }

-            /**
-             * Interface for configs to describe how long running ARM operations needs to be polled and results processed for Arm commands.
-             */
-            export interface AsyncOperationOptions {
-                /**
-                 * By default when http Accepted (202) status code is received, the Location header will be looked up for polling uri to get the status of long running operation.
-                 * A different response header can be specified with the pollingHeaderOverride value.
-                 */
-                readonly pollingHeaderOverride?: string;

-                /**
-                 * A property path to look for status in the response body.
-                 * By default 'status' property will be looked up to see if it has "Succeeded", "Failed", "InProgress" or "Canceled".
-                 */
-                readonly statusPath?: string;
-            }

-            /**
              * The interface for command selection.